 For example, if you had a site to target users in the UK, and chose to use a subdirectory to target users in the US, you’d need to add the following code in the HTML <head> section of the UK site:

-<link rel=”alternate” hreflang=”en-us” href=” http://www.example.com/us” />
+<link rel=”alternate” hreflang=”en-us” href=” https://www.example.com/us” />

 In this example, you would have specific URLs for English speakers in the UK (en-gb) as well as the USA (en-us), but you may want all other (location unspecified) English speakers to see your generic English (en) (UK) site.
-In this case you should specify the generic English-language (en) page for searchers, which could well be the UK version of the site.
+In this case, you should specify the generic English-language (en) page for searchers, which could well be the UK version of the site.

 To annotate this cluster of pages using HTML link tags in the <head> of each page, you’d need to use the following snippet of code:

-<link rel=”alternate” href=”http://www.example.com/” hreflang=”en-gb” />
+<link rel=”alternate” href=”https://www.example.com/” hreflang=”en-gb” />

-<link rel=”alternate” href=”http://www.example.com/us” hreflang=”en-us” />
+<link rel=”alternate” href=”https://www.example.com/us” hreflang=”en-us” />

-<link rel=”alternate” href=”http://www.example.com/” hreflang=”en” />
+<link rel=”alternate” href=”https://www.example.com/” hreflang=”en” />

 <meta http-equiv=”content-language” content=”en-us”>

-International keyword research
+6. International keyword research